gabeweng/gabeweng.github.io/_posts/2020-10-21-visual-regex.md

 ### d.
 Character sets
 These are patterns starting with `[` and ending with `]` and specify the characters that should be matched enclosed by brackets.

-For example, the following pattern matches any of the characters 'a', 'e', 'i', 'o' and 'u'.
+For example, the following pattern matches any of the characters 'a', 'e', 'i', 'o', and 'u'.
 ![](/images/regex-aeiou.png){:.align-center}

-You can also replicate the functionality of `\d` using below pattern.
+You can also replicate the functionality of `\d` using the below pattern.
 It will match any digits between 0 to 9.
 ![](/images/regex-1-to-9.png){:.align-center}

 Instead of specifying all the digits, we can use `-` to specify only start and end digits.
 So, instead of `[0123456789]`, we can do: